H4NM/WhoYouCalling/README.md

 # 🐛 Bugs or Requests? ✨ Create an issue! 🚀

 ### To Do:
 - Refactor.
 Lots and lots to refactor and make more tidy :)
-- Add a summary text report

-### Nice to have
 - Network graph visualizing the process tree and summarized network traffic by each process
 - IP and domain name lookup option to get reputation

+### Nice to have
 - Process network redirect to proxy for TLS inspection